 “Stay away from him.
 He’s just a writer.”

-At five, Tony walked into the office, ready to pick me up.
+At five, Tony walks into the office, ready to pick me up.

-“You need a car, dude,” he warned me that he wasn’t about to be my regular taxi.
+“You need a car, dude,” he warns me that he isn’t about to be my regular taxi.

 “No dinero, dude.”

 He drives me down Highland past Beverly.
 The whole place is a wreck.
 Their business model is broken if they’re renting to penniless 18-year-olds.
 Apparently it is, as I drive out in a ten-year-old gas guzzler.
 I follow Tony to Doug’s, parking down the block to avoid Doug’s dismay at a wreck in his driveway.